Academic Advising – FAQs

 Associate in Applied Science, Diploma, and Certificate programs:

-You will meet with an Academic Advisor in the Academic Advising Center until you have completed your first year (at least 24 credit hours).
-You will then be assigned a Faculty Advisor, an instructor in your program of study, who will advise you for the remainder of your program.
+Schedule your FIRST ADVISING meeting with an advisor in the Academic Advising Center.
+You will be assigned a Faculty Advisor, an instructor in your program of study, who will advise you for the remainder of your program.
+Faculty advisor offices are not located in the Academic Advising Center.
+They are located in the program department office locations as listed in the Faculty and Staff Directory.

 It is suggested that students research transfer options early, including campus visits.
 Connecting to Transfer Admission Representatives at respective schools of interest can help CFCC students align course selections – saving time and money!
 Need help?
 Visit CFCC Academic Advising Center at the Downtown Campus or at our North Campus location in the Learning Lab located within Library!